Terreii/use-pouchdb/docs/basics/sync.md

 > If you want to, you can add some error handling as an exercise.
 Read more about [PouchDB Authentication's API](https://github.com/pouchdb-community/pouchdb-authentication/blob/master/docs/api.md) and [CouchDB's Session API](https://docs.couchdb.org/en/3.1.0/api/server/authn.html#cookie-authentication) to learn the error responses.

 If you now open a different browser, you will be able to sync your Todos between them.
 They should also be listed in Fauxton (http://127.0.0.1:5984/_utils/#/_all_dbs).

+Now we are finished with our Todo example.
+All Todos are replicated, users can sign up and log in.
+I know, this was a long tutorial, but we did cover a lot!

+Happy coding! 🎉🎊